0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-By the way, this built-in granular control of side-effects is how Rayon is able to turn nearly any iterator into a parallel iterator, with a single-line change to your existing code.
+By the way, this built-in granular control of side-effects is how Rayon is able to turn most iterators into parallel iterators, with a single-line change to your existing code.

 Encoding side-effects into the type system allows you and the compiler and smart crates like Rayon to reason about the soundness of parallel code without a restrictive, gated, purity system.